microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 Now wait until you see the EXTERNAL-IP column populated with an IP address.

-> Note if the command does not show the EXTERNAL-IP after a long while, please
+> :stop_sign: Note if the command does not show the EXTERNAL-IP after a couple of
-> use `Ctrl+C` to cancel the command and then reissue the command without `-w`.
+> minutes, please use `Ctrl+C` to cancel the command and then reissue the command
+> without `-w` at the end.

 Once the IP address is there you are ready to open Microsoft Edge to `http://EXTERNAL-IP:8080/`